imazen/imageflow/README.md

 - [x] Expose an xplat API (using direct operation graph construction) and test via Ruby FFI bindings.
 - [x] Validate basic functionality via simple ruby REST [RIAPI](http://riapi.org) server to wrap libimageflow
 - [x] Design correct error handling protocol so all APIs report detailed stacktrace w/ line numbers and useful error messages for all API surfaces.
-- [x] Expose custom memory managment interface, so callers can use custom allocators or reusable slab allocation (great to avoid fragmentation on large allocations).
-This may go away if we introduce Rust, although with 1.9 we can still handle malloc failure gracefully.
 - [x] Expose flexible I/O interface so a variety if I/O types can be cleanly supported from host languages (I.e, .NET Stream, FILE *, membuffer, circular buffer, etc)
 - [ ] Replace direct graph maniupulation with JSON API
 - [ ] Finish API design and test coverage for image composition, whitespace detection/cropping, sharpening, blurring, contrast/saturation, and white balance (algorithms already complete or well defined).